 Historic districts protect, enhance and preserve areas that have historic and architectural significance.
 Historic districts are typically geographically or thematically defined, and contain a significant concentration of buildings which are united by their history and architecture.
 A minimum of 51% of the principal buildings within the district must contribute to the historic character of the district.
 Contributing buildings must be at least 50 years old, date from the period of district significance, and retain architectural integrity from the period of significance.
 There are two types of historic districts -- National Register Historic Districts, which are designated by the Texas Historical Commission and the National Park Service, and local historic districts, which are designated by the City of Round Rock.

-In the district, uses should be restricted to single-family residential, 50 or other low density uses as long as the look of the development is cresidential in character.
-See pages 114-115: Design Guidelines for the Historic Residential-Character (HRC) Overlay District and other Historic Areas.
+In the district, uses should be restricted to single-family residential 50 to preserve the residential character.
+See pages 112-113: Design Guidelines for the Historic Residential-Character (HRC) Overlay District and other Historic Areas.